The Ultimate Guide to the Past simple of to be in English

 Practice Exercises

-Please go to There is vs There are to view this quiz
+Please go to The Ultimate Guide to There is and There are to view this quiz

 In English, prepositions of place help tell the position of an object in relation to other things.